Last updated on 13/05/24

 Impersonation is a very damaging practice for genuine sworn translators, who may be unaware of it until something goes wrong and a ‘client’ they do not recognise complains to them.
 A few emails later, translators find out that someone out there has been impersonating them.
 And there is a clue: another email address.
 By then, though, the damage caused by the impersonator may have already taken a toll on their hard-earned reputation.

 Always check email addresses.
 Professional translators would normally only use their professional email address for client communication.
-Beware of emails sent from an address different to the one displayed on a translator’s website or the sworn translators list.
+Beware of emails sent from an address different from the one displayed on a translator’s website or the sworn translators list.
 Receiving emails from an apparent secondary address because the translator is ‘having problems with the main email account’ should set off alarm bells.
 If something looks fishy… it probably is.

 DISCLAIMER